Rock 'n' Roll History for

 December 2

 Cindy Birdsong of The Supremes was kidnapped at knife point by Charles Collier, a maintenance man who worked in the building she lived in.
-She later escaped unharmed by jumping out of his car on the San Diego freeway.
+She later escaped unharmed by jumping out of his car when it slowed down on the San Diego freeway.
 The kidnapper turned himself in four days later.
+After telling a judge that he didn't know why he did it, Collier would be sentenced to five years in prison.

 December 2